sswam/allemande/doc/guide.md

 Many buttons react differently to shift, ctrl, and Alt/Option click; experiment to find out!

+To remove a message, react or comment, click the message, then press the appropriate button.
+If TTS is enabled, there's also a button to speak the message.

 | Component | Description |
 |---|---|
 | Room Name | Input/display field for current chat room (top center) |